External Data Lookup

 0.CALCMIN=1,CALCRANKMAX=1,CALCCODE=Lookup(DTOS(V:MDATE)+H:HORSE,"myratings-d.csv")

-Note that DTOS()is a speial (Date To String) function that converts the date to yyyymmdd format.
+Note that DTOS()is a special (Date To String) function that converts the date to yyyymmdd format.